-- 8.21.
-Six planning applications for new extraction sites were received in 2018-2020, these were: - Application reference 18/000036/CM, to extract 1.35 million tonnes of sand and gravel from a new quarry on land adjacent to former Chadwich Lane Quarry, Bromsgrove. - Application reference 19/000048/CM, to extract 1.5 million tonnes of sand and gravel from a new quarry at Bow Farm, Ripple. - Application reference 19/000053/CM, to extract 3 million tonnes of sand and gravel from a new quarry at Lea Castle Farm, Kidderminster. - Application reference 19/000056/CM, to extract up to 1 million tonnes of sand and gravel from a new quarry at Pinches 4, Bromsgrove. - Application reference 20/00009/CM, to extract 475 000 tonnes of sand and gravel as an additional phase to the already permitted Ryall North Quarry, Upton-upon-Severn, immediately to the north. - Application reference 20/000042/CM, to extract 300,000 tonnes of sand from a new quarry at Wilden Lane, Stourport-on-Severn. - 8.22.
+- 8.19.
+Seven planning applications for new extraction sites were under consideration during 2021, with six of these pending determination as of 31st December 2021.
+These were: - Application reference 19/000048/CM, to extract 1.5 million tonnes of sand and gravel from a new quarry at Bow Farm, Ripple.
+(This was approved by Worcestershire County Council's Planning and Regulatory Committee in October 2022, but is contingent on planning permission being granted for site access and processing plant within Gloucestershire which is due to be considered by Gloucestershire County Council's planning committee in December 2022). - Application reference 19/000053/CM, to extract 3 million tonnes of sand and gravel from a new quarry at Lea Castle Farm, Kidderminster.
+This was refused in June 2022. - Application reference 19/000056/CM, to extract up to 1 million tonnes of sand and gravel from a new quarry at Pinches 4, Bromsgrove. - Application reference 20/000009/CM, to extract 475 000 tonnes of sand and gravel as an additional phase to the already permitted Ryall North Quarry, Upton-upon-Severn, immediately to the north.
+(This was approved in October 2022) - Application reference 20/000042/CM, to extract 300,000 tonnes of sand from a new quarry at Wilden Lane, Stourport-on-Severn.
+This was refused in September 2021. - Application reference 21/000029/CM, for the extraction of sand to enable engineering operations for stability purposes and completion of site restoration at (Western portion of the former) Sandy Lane Quarry, Wildmoor, Worcestershire.
+This was approved in July 2022. - Application reference 21/000036/CM, to extract 250,000 tonnes of sand from a new quarry at Wilden Lane, Stourport on Severn. - 8.20.
+It should also be noted that a further planning application was submitted in 2022 (reference 22/000015/CM) to extract 475,000 tonnes of sand and gravel from a new quarry at Ripple East, Ripple. - 8.21.
 Five of these applications are for sites which have also been put forward in response to calls for sites and are being considered for potential allocation in the Mineral Site Allocations DPD.
-All six proposals were pending determination as of 31st December 2020. - 8.23.
-No further mineral planning applications were made, decided or pending decision between 2018-2020.